- HDR image editing software allows you to manipulate multiple exposures at the same time.

 Today we have light and compact cameras that can capture any moment in high definition quality and fit inside a side pocket.
 There are a few different levels of quality available depending on their usage.

-One of the most popular way of taking photography is called HDR (High Dynamic Range) which involves capturing a larger range of light – from the darkest black to the brigthest white – and combining two ore more images of the same composition each with a different exposure setting to capture both the light and dark parts of the images in almost the same way our eyes do so.
+One of the most popular ways of taking photographs is called HDR (High Dynamic Range) which involves capturing a larger range of light – from the darkest black to the brightest white – and combining two or more images of the same composition each with a different exposure setting to capture both the light and dark parts of the images in almost the same way our eyes do so.

 Most modern cameras and smartphones come with a software solution that allows HDR but the issue is that you hardly ever have any control over what the final output image looks like.

 The best solution for this is using a camera with DSLR (digital single-lens reflex camera).
-This type of camera allow you to shoot in RAW and use a feature known as Auto Exposure Bracketing that offers you the possibility to use software to combine both the highlights and the shadows to produce a perfect looking image.
+This type of camera allows you to shoot in RAW and use a feature known as Auto Exposure Bracketing that offers you the possibility to combine both the highlights and the shadows to produce a perfect looking image.

 In this article, we will explore the best options of HDR software solutions on the market that you can use on Windows 10.

-Aurora HDR has a number of other options available like adding custom textures, bracketing the HDR mode and offers you the posibility to selectively include or exclude areas that will have the effects of these adjustments.
+Aurora HDR has a number of other options available like adding custom textures, bracketing the HDR mode, and offers you the possibility to selectively include or exclude areas that will have the effects of these adjustments.

 The feature of selective adjustment using creative adjustment layers is what makes Aurora HDR one of the best HDR software on the market in 2019.

-Another very important aspect of Aurora HDR is it’s interface which is a lot more responsive and intuitive than the interface of other similar software and it’s patent-pending Quantum HDR Engine which automatically analyzes millions of pixels and intelligently build stunning photos.
+Another essential aspect of Aurora HDR is its interface which is a lot more responsive and intuitive than the interface of other similar software and its patent-pending Quantum HDR Engine which automatically analyzes millions of pixels and intelligently builds stunning photos.

 - Photolemur 3.0 plugin support

-- Flawlesss HDR – allows you to instantly get professional results without halos, ghosting,
+- Flawless HDR – allows you to instantly get professional results without halos, ghosting,

 - Advanced image processing engine